 Here’s how that looks like:

-1) Required Task Views
+A. Required Task Views

-ClickUp’s board view is the perfect Agile Kanban view for your team.
-You can even use it as a Scrum board to move tasks around quickly and keep up with the Agile development principles.
+You can even use it as a Scrum board or Kanban board to move tasks around quickly and keep up with the Agile development principles.

 With this view, your team’s tasks are listed down in a simple checklist.
 As your team progresses, they can check off their tasks.
 Once they’re done, they can simply move on to the next sprint.

 The Box view is the perfect Agile team view.
 It’s a simple high-level overview of all the tasks your Agile teams have underway.

-Since the sprint’s tasks are sorted by assignee, project managers and scrum masters can immediately figure out what each team member is working on.
+Since the sprint’s tasks are sorted by assignee, project managers and Scrum masters can immediately figure out what each team member is working on.